bjornregnell/pedq/README.md

 # pedq
-A model for reasoning aboyt of pedagogical quality.
+A model for reasoning about of pedagogical quality in relation to learning outcome.